Modern C++ Parallel Task Programming

 Launch Asynchronous Tasks

 Taskflow supports asynchronous tasking.
-You can launch tasks asynchronously to incorporate independent, dynamic parallelism in your taskflows.
+You can launch tasks asynchronously to dynamically explore task graph parallelism.

 The executor provides several thread-safe methods to run a taskflow.
 You can run a taskflow once, multiple times, or until a stopping criteria is met.
 These methods are non-blocking with a tf::Future<void>